 On November 15, 2021, the Company acquired Combangio, Inc. ("Combangio"), including its mesenchymal stem cell secretomes ("MSC-S") platform and lead product candidate for the treatment of persistent corneal epithelial defects ("PCED"), which the Company refers to as KPI-012 (collectively, the "Combangio Acquisition").
+For accounting purposes, the transaction was accounted for as an asset acquisition, as substantially all of the fair value of the gross assets acquired was concentrated in a single asset, KPI-012.
 PCED is a rare disease of impaired corneal healing.
 In February 2023, the Company dosed its first patient in the CHASE ("Corneal Healing After SEcretome therapy") Phase 2b clinical trial of KPI-012 for PCED in the United States.
 KPI-012 has received both Orphan Drug and Fast Track designations from the FDA for the treatment of PCED.
 The Company expects to commercialize in the United States any of its product candidates that receive marketing approval.
 In connection with the determination to focus its research and development efforts on KPI-012, in 2022, the Company ceased the development of its preclinical pipeline programs that are unrelated to its MSC-S platform.